primex-finance/keeper-public/README.md

 `SNAPSHOT_STORAGE_DEPTH` - Store this amount of blockchain data copies.
 Allows to process blockchain reorgs up to this depth.
 Default value is 32.

 `ROUTERS` - Priority list of token swap routers.
 Keeper will switch to the next router in the list if previous router fails to estimate an exchange price.
-Default value is enso, paraswap.
+Default value is `enso,paraswap`.

 `PYTH_WS_URL` - Pyth oracle prices websocket URL.
 Default value is `wss://hermes.pyth.network/ws`.